twhelan25/tryhackme-CTF-writeup-for-mkingdom/README.md

 ![counter sh_up log](https://github.com/user-attachments/assets/e9c5459d-3986-4fa8-9a6c-e64e733fd637)

 So we don't have write access to counter.sh or up.log.
 But what we can do, is modify the /etc/hosts file to change the IP of mkingdom.thm:85 to point to our IP.
-This way, we can make our own counter.sh script and trick the target into executing, as root.
-So, once the target executes the script, it should give us a reverse shell as root.
+This way, we can make our own counter.sh script and trick the target into executing it, as root.
+So, once the target executes the script, we can change the SUID of the bash binary, so mario can run as root.

 The first step will be to modify the /etc/hosts file to point to our IP.
 I found the easiest way to do this is copy the contents of the /etc/host file onto kali, because using nano and editing the file on the target was finicky and hard to see what I was doing, change the mkingdom IP to ours, and copy the contents back into the targets /etc/hosts file.
 The modified /etc/hosts file should look like this except with the mkingdom IP pointing to the IP of your attack box: